dedis/cothority/byzcoin/InstanceVersioning.md

 contract execution.
 It will get the current version in the global state and then increase the value for each instruction.

+### Per state change VS per client transaction

+It has been decided to go for a version per state change because we are interested in the state change history, the client transaction one which means that we need a more fine grain approach where each instruction will create a new state change and thus a new version.
+Using a version per client transaction would have yeld state changes without version or several with the same one.

 ## Storage

 Each service stores the state changes after a new block has been added and only